MinJunSeo/project-structure-generator/README.md

 `psg touch <filename>`

-If you pass filename, will create file in current working directory.
+If you pass filename, will create empty file in current working directory.

 ```
 For example)